College of Liberal Arts & Social Sciences > Academics > English > Graduate Programs > English (MA) > Thesis Option

 In deciding which thesis proposals will be approved, thesis committee directors and readers will look carefully at the quality of the writing in the proposal.
 It should be in every respect professional: clear, well organized, persuasive, and properly documented.
 Permission to pursue the Thesis Option will be granted only to students who submit strong proposals.

-After the proposal has been submitted, its writer may enroll for four credit hours of English 501 Thesis Research.
-Only four credit hours of ENG 501 will count toward the master's degree.
-They will count as an elective the student's graduate program.
+After the thesis proposal has been submitted and approved by the committee, its writer may register for four credit hours of English 501: Thesis Research by using the Independent Study form.
+Only four credit hours of ENG 501 will count toward the Master's degree, and they will count as an elective in the MAE program.
 Note that the thesis must be completed and approved in order for the ENG 501 credits to count toward the Master's degree.

 A student writing a thesis should consult frequently with the director of the thesis committee.
 The director should offer timely and constructive written and oral commentary as the thesis proceeds, chapter by chapter or section by section.
 When the thesis director approves a draft of the entire thesis, it should be presented to the second reader.

-When the thesis has been approved by a thesis director and second reader, the thesis approval form must be signed and submitted to the Director of the MA in English and the Graduate Division of the College of Liberal Arts and Social Sciences.
-Theses may be approved either as Standard or With Distinction
+When the thesis has been approved by a thesis director and second reader, the student must complete the Final Requirements Confirmation form.
+Theses may be approved either as Standard or With Distinction.